-Maintenance and repairs are charged to operations in the period incurred.
-The provision for depreciation and amortization of the transmission line is an integral part of Northern Border Pipeline's FERC tariff.
-The effective depreciation rate applied to Northern Border Pipeline's gross transmission plant in both 1998 and 1997 was 2.5% (see Note 5).
-At the time The Chicago Project was placed into service, Northern Border Pipeline's depreciation rate was reduced to 2.0%.
-Beginning in the year 2000, the depreciation rate is scheduled to increase gradually on an annual basis until it reaches 3.2% in 2002.
+Expenditures for maintenance and repairs are charged to operations in the period incurred.
+The provision for depreciation and amortization of the transmission line is an integral part of Northern Border Pipeline's FERC tariff and its levelized cost of service.
+The effective depreciation rate applied to Northern Border Pipeline's gross transmission plant in both 1996 and 1995 was 3.1% (see Note 5).

 Composite rates are applied to all other functional groups of property having similar economic characteristics.
 The original cost of property retired is charged to accumulated depreciation and amortization, net of salvage and cost of removal.
 No retirement gain or loss is included in income except in the case of extraordinary retirements or sales.